karlospn/mytechramblings-site-source-code/content/posts/how-to-profile-a-net6-app.md

     Working Set (MB)                                              83
 ```

-During the test the things that seemed OK were:
+The counters that seemed OK were:
 - The threadpool thread count was relatively small.
 - Allocation rate was low.
 - No Gc collections.
 - LOH had a low and steady size.

-During the test the things that seemed OFF were:
+The counters that seemed OFF were:
 - A terrible Request/Rate ratio.
-- The **"CPU Usage"** was almost 100% during the length of the load test.
+- The **CPU Usage** was almost 100% during the entire length of the load test.

-Having this low request/rate tied to the fact that the CPU usage was almost 100% the entire load test means that the CPU is the current bottleneck, which probably means that our app might be doing some operations that are wasting too many CPU cycles.
+Having this low request/rate tied to the fact that the CPU usage was almost 100% during the entire duration of the load test means that the CPU is the current bottleneck.

+Having this high CPU usage and low request/rate might not be a performance issue, maybe this application is doing some heavy CPU operations on purpose, or maybe there are some operations that are wasting too many CPU cycles.

 Let's dig deeper.

-## 2. Use ``dotnet-trace`` and Visual Studio to analyze a CPU trace
+## 2. Using _dotnet-trace_ and Visual Studio to analyze a CPU trace

 The ``dotnet-trace`` diagnostic tool collects diagnostic traces from a running process.
 It can collect either CPU traces or GC collections and object allocations traces.
 It also captures CLR events.